kettanaito/kettanaito.com/src/pages/posts/serverless-api-mocking-with-service-workers.md

 ### 1. Install

+First of all, let's install `msw` (MockServiceWorker) as a development dependency of a project.

 ```bash
 yarn add msw --dev
 ```

 ### 2. Generate ServiceWorker

+The next step we would need to create and serve a Service Worker file.
+This file contains the _request matching_ logic, but has no control over response resolvers, as it's being performed on the library's side.

+To create a new instance of a MockServiceWorker, execute the following command:

 ```bash
 msw create <rootDir>
 ```

 > Replace `rootDir` with a relative path to your server's root directory.

+This is going to emit the `mockServiceWorker.js` file into the specified directory on the server, so that client can register that Service Worker on runtime.

 ### 3. Define mocks